jafermarq/flower/examples/quickstart-pytorch-slurm/README.md

 ## Running this example on your local machine

 You can run the code in this example directly on your machine (i.e. without using SLURM).
 In order to do so you should first launch the server, then the clients.
+Each clients needs to specify the server's address and the client's location (i.e. info in .yaml to further customise each client).
+The additional information in `location` configures the form of _enrolment_ the client follows: participate in  `fit()` and `evaluate()`, or only on one of those.

+The server uses a custom version of `FedAvg` that adds support for this dynamic enrolment by clients.

 ```bash